 SW triggered firmware handlers (Category 1 and 2) are invoked by software.
 Interrupt triggered handlers (Category 3 and 4) are invoked by platform hardware events such as system Errors.

-Platform Runtime Mechanism (PRM) provides means to eliminate Category 1 SMM handlers and in some cases can be used to reduce Category 3 handlers as well.
+Platform Runtime Mechanism (PRM) provides a means to eliminate Category 1 SMM handlers and in some cases can be used to reduce Category 3 handlers as well.

-Category 1 handler will be migrated to use PRM.
+Category 1 handlers will be migrated to use PRM.

 Category 2 handlers are mainly related to UEFI authenticated variable services.
 Not in scope for this Specification